 History of the Wayne State University Nurse Anesthesia program

-The Wayne State University Nurse Anesthesia program began in 1963 in the School of Medicine's Division of Allied Health as an 18-month certificate program, with Detroit General Hospital (DGH) serving as the primary clinical base for nine (9) registered nurses.
+The Wayne State University Nurse Anesthesia program began in 1963 in the School of Medicine, Division of Allied Health as an 18-month certificate program, with Detroit General Hospital (DGH) serving as the primary clinical base for nine (9) registered nurses.
 In 1974, the Division of Allied Health merged with the College of Pharmacy to become the College of Pharmacy and Allied Health Professions.
-In 1980, DGH relocated, became a private entity in a corporate structure named the Detroit Medical Center (DMC), and acquired a new name, Detroit Receiving Hospital and University Health Center.
+In 1980, DGH relocated and became a private entity in a corporate structure named the Detroit Medical Center (DMC), acquiring a new name, Detroit Receiving Hospital and University Health Center.
 Many hospitals make up the DMC.
 Harper University Hospital, Hutzel Women's Hospital (serving the obstetric population), and Children's Hospital of Michigan (CHM) are in close proximity to the EACPHS and SOM.
 Other DMC hospitals located off campus are Sinai-Grace Hospital and Huron Valley-Sinai Hospital.

-The Nurse Anesthesia program has been in existence for more than 50 years and has graduated approximately 1,000 graduates since its inception.
+The Nurse Anesthesia program has provided quality anesthesia education for over 50 years and with over 1000 graduates practicing in the Detroit Metropolitan area hospitals.
 In the spring of 2002, the College of Pharmacy and Allied Health Professions relocated to its current location on Mack Avenue and John R in Detroit, under its new name of Eugene Applebaum College of Pharmacy and Health Sciences.
 The college houses four departments: Fundamental and Applied Sciences, Pharmaceutical Sciences, Pharmacy Practice, and Health Care Sciences.
 The Nurse Anesthesia program is part of the Department of Health Care Sciences.